Chart Color Schemes

 Budgewoi has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Overseas migration contributed approximately 51% of overall population gains during recent periods in Budgewoi, although all drivers of growth were positive factors.
-AreaSearch is using ABS/Geoscience Australia projections for Budgewoi, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to Budgewoi for years 2032 to 2041.
-According to population projections, Budgewoi is expected to grow by approximately 426 persons by 2041, reflecting a total increase of around 12% over the 17-year period.
+Budgewoi's growth rate of 4.2% since the 2021 Census exceeded the SA4 region's growth rate of 3.7%, making it a growth leader in the region during this period.
+Overseas migration contributed approximately 51.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+For population projections moving forward, AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Looking ahead to 2041, the Budgewoi (SA2) is expected to grow by 434 persons based on aggregated SA2-level projections.
+This reflects an increase of 10.5% in total population over the 17-year period from 2025 to 2041.

 Frequently Asked Questions - Population